-Reference: Public Education and Outreach Trac racking Form Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessment: Performance: ADMINISTRATION: Provide program reference documents online and make available to the general public for the following: • Municipal Separate Storm Sewer (MS4) Permit • Storm Water Management Plan • Illicit Discharge and Connection Ordinance • Erosion and Sediment Control Ordinance • Post-Construction Stormwater Treatment Ordinance Provided {{Yes/No}} receive input ab ON: Provide a public forum to rout proposed stormwater as and ordinances.
+Reference: Public Education and Outreach Tracking Form Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessment: Performance: ADMINISTRATION: Provide program reference documents online and make available to the general public for the following: • Municipal Separate Storm Sewer (MS4) Permit • Storm Water Management Plan • Illicit Discharge and Connection Ordinance • Erosion and Sediment Control Ordinance • Post-Construction Stormwater Treatment Ordinance Provided {{Yes/No}} receive input ab ON: Provide a public forum to rout proposed stormwater as and ordinances.
 Record public attendance and comment numbers.
-Proposed Changes: {{Yes/No}} Attended: {{Number}} Comment: {{Number}} resources availa requests, such a report form and received from p stormwater info ON: Make web form and telephone ble to the public for submitting is Mayors Phone Hotline, City web Nebraska H 2 O web report form ublic requests related to immation, potential pollution tormwater program ins.
+Proposed Changes: {{Yes/No}} Attended: {{Number}} Comment: {{Number}} ADMINISTRATION : Make web form and telephone resources available to the public for submitting requests, such as Mayors Phone Hotline, City web report form and Nebraska H 2 O web report form received from public requests related to stormwater information, potential pollution situations and stormwater program recommendations.
 Report all resources utilized {{Number}} regulations and e: All proposed changes to ordinances are posted for review at prior to decision.
-100% {{Yes/No}} committee (or s members that re Lexington Storm comment on pro ordinance chang i: Coordinate a stormwater imilar group) with community eceive information about the City of the environment of the community of the environment o Number of participants and meetings.
+100% {{Yes/No}} EFFECTIVENESS: Coordinate a stormwater committee (or similar group) with community members that receive information about the City of Lexington Stormwater Program, to review and comment on proposed program, policy and ordinance changes as well as make recommendations for program activities included in the SWMP.
+Satisfied: Yes □ No □ Explanation: Number of participants and meetings.
 Citizens: {{Number}} Meetings {{Number}}